 Older people are very often an invisible section of society.
 Many face abuse, neglect, exclusion and poverty.
 For example in some cultures 25% of the elderly have nutritional anaemia – the result of an inadequate diet.
-In addition, most elderly people will. as they get older,develop some of the degenerative diseases of aging.
-They may not have access to their rights and entitlements…
+In addition, many as they get older develop some of the degenerative diseases of aging.
+And they may not have access to their rights and entitlements…

 If you work with the elderly there are ways of involving them in needs assessments and project design and monitoring.

 The role of pensions: Some countries have started to improve the situation of the elderly by providing non-contributory or social pensions.
-In South Africa pensions now reach 1.9 million older people at a cost of 1.4% of the gross domestic product (GDP).
 In Bangladesh, Botswana and Nepal, social pensions have reduced the number of people living on less than a dollar a day.
 The money also helps the dependents of the elderly, improving nutrition, access to medicine and to education.
 It has helped to reduce gender inequality in income and in the quality of life between older women and men.

 There is much poverty among older people but it is usually older women who have to pick up the pieces of the AIDS epidemic.
 They become elderly carers of the orphans and vulnerable children when both elderly & children need support.